Aldar Properties PJSC – Annual report – 31 December 2020

 In cases where the Group determines that performance obligations are satisfied at a point in time, revenue is recognised when control over the assets is transferred to the customer or benefits of the services being provided is received and consumed by the customer.
 In the case of contracts to sell real estate assets this is generally when the consideration for the unit has been substantially received and there are no impediments in the handing over of the unit to the customer.

 In applying the input method, the Group estimates the efforts or inputs to the satisfaction of a performance obligation.
 In addition to the cost of meeting contractual obligation to the customers, these estimates mainly include:

-a) For development contracts, the cost of development and related infrastructure;
+- For development contracts, the cost of development and related infrastructure;

-b) For construction contracts, the certified works as evaluated by project consultant; and
+- For construction contracts, the certified works as evaluated by project consultant; and

-c) For services contracts, the time elapsed.
+- For services contracts, the time elapsed.